-These numbers will represent the frequencies on which we will perform the expment.
+These numbers will represent the frequencies on which we will perform the experiment.

 Part 2: Generating wav files at the given frequencies:

-Matlab was used to generate a sound file for each contain35 tones, attenuating at 1.5 dB/tone, at a sampling rate of 44100 Hz.
+Matlab was used to generate a sound file for each frequency.
+Every frequency contains 35 tones, attenuating at 1.5 dB/tone, at a sampling rate of 44100 Hz.
 The interval of silence between tones was set to 0.15 seconds and each tone lasted for 0.3 seconds.

 The code used for this part is shown below.